anas337/Human-Activity-Recognition-Using-Smartphones.github.io/README.md

 ## Install:

-## Project Architecture:
+# Project Architecture:

 For this project, you can find the `Human Activity Recognition` repository containing the necessary project files on the [my github profile](https://github.com/anas337/).
-This repository contains three directories and seven files:
+This repository includes three global directories and 7 files:

+### Directories:
+	- `\Description-Images\`:

+	- `\Reports\`:

 	- `.\Data\`: Under this Directory you will find all Datasets used in this project.